YoussefNassar-1959/Smart-BeeHouse/README.md

-Here's a formal `README.md` file for your GitHub repository:

----

 # IoT-Based Smart Beehouse Network

 This repository contains the code for an IoT-based smart beehouse network built on the ESP32 platform.
 The system allows for monitoring various metrics within a beehive and communicates these metrics over a custom ESP32-based access point.
 The beehouses form a star network mesh, allowing multiple beehouses to connect and transmit data to a central hub.